-Most women usually begin to feel movement, such as a flutter, kick. swish. or roll, between 16 and 24 weeks.
-There is no set number of normal movements you should be feeling - every baby is different.
+Most women usually begin to feel movement, such as a flutter, kick, swish, or roll, between 16 and 24 weeks.
 From 18-24 weeks on you should feel the baby move more and more.
-After 32 weeks. the movements will stay roughly the same until you give birth.
+After 32 weeks, the movements will stay roughly the same until you give birth.
 You may be less likely to be aware of your baby's movements when you are active or busy.
 You should not try to make your baby move.
-Keep tabs on your baby's movement in utero, just in case especially during third trimester.
+Keep tabs on your baby's movement in utero, just in case - especially during third trimester.
 If you do notice a decrease in your baby's usual fetal movements, please call us immediately.